rajarshi008/Scarlet/README.md

 ```

 ### Basic API Usage
-We now provide the basic usage of the Scarlet python API.
+We now provide the basic usage of the *Scarlet* python API.
 ```
 from Scarlet.ltllearner import LTLlearner learner = LTLlearner(input_file = input_file_name)
 learner.learn()
 ```
 Note that the python API does not provide any example input files.
-Hence, you must create your trace file in a format as described above and provide it to the API.
+Hence, you must create your trace file in a format as described in the previous section and provide it to the API.

-### Parameters
+#### Parameters
 You can call the `LTLlearner` class with additional parameters as follows:

 * input_file = the path of the file containing LTL formuas, e.g., `= 'example.trace'`